guilhemmarchand/trackme/docs/configuration.rst

    [collections/kv_trackme_data_sampling]
    access = read : [ admin, trackme_admin, trackme_user ], write : [ admin, trackme_admin ]

-If you are concerned about this activity, if for some reasons trackme users (and even admins) are not supposed to be able to see samples of real events that TrackMe is looking at, you can enable the :ref:`Data Sampling obfuscation mode`:
+If you are concerned about this activity, if for some reasons TrackMe users (and even admins) are not supposed to be able to see samples of real events that TrackMe is looking at, you can enable the :ref:`Data Sampling obfuscation mode`:

 .. image:: img/data_sampling_obfuscate.png
    :alt: data_sampling_obfuscate.png